Online Convex Optimization Using Coordinate Descent Algorithms: Numerical simulations

-It can be seen from Figure~\ref{figure3-ch4} that when $P$ increases, the regrets grow quicker as $T$ increases compared to the results in Figure~\ref{figure1-ch4}.
-This is to be expected since, it is now required at least 100 updates to ensure all components of the decision variable have been updated once.

-One interesting feature among Figures~\ref{figure1-ch4}-\ref{figure3-ch4} is that in all cases for this numerical example, Algorithm 3 which corresponds to the Gauss-Southwell rule gives the best performance in terms of minimizing the regret.
-We believe one reason for this is that Algorithm \ref{alg3-Ch4} uses extra information of the norm of the gradients of all components to decide which component to update.
-An in-depth theoretical analysis of this problem is left for future work.
+As expected, the algorithm using full gradient has the best performance in terms of minimizing the dynamic regret.
+Yet, it is worth mentioning that among the three coordinate descent algorithms considered for this numerical example, Gauss-Southwell rule gives the best performance which is consistent with Remark \ref{Remark-compare}.
+The extra information of the component-wise gradient norms enables a better selection of the coordinate to update.
+An in-depth theoretical analysis of this problem in an online setting is left for future work.